Thrunite TN42 Flashlight Review

 As stated, not a small light.
 But it must be this big in order to throw >1500 meters!

 Here’s the TN42 beside the BLF-GT.
 Yes, the GT throws much farther, but – even in it’s shorty configuration – is much bigger and quite unwieldy.

 The TN42 ships with a shoulder strap.

-This strap has a clip ring to connect on the tailcap, and a squeeze … thing… which conects around the head (just over the switch).
+This strap has a clip ring to connect on the tailcap and a squeeze … thing… which connects around the head (just over the switch).
 I don’t love that it’s just over the switch, but it makes sense because of how the light is carried with the strap.
 This basically puts the switch right at your thumb.
-Of course the same argument could be made if the strap connector was on the other side, since that’d put the switch right at your index finger.
+Of course, the same argument could be made if the strap connector was on the other side since that’d put the switch right at your index finger.
 Either way, this isn’t too bad.

 The strap connects onto the tailcap, through one of these holes.

 There’s nothing else for carrying this light.
 No pouch, for example.
 And no way to protect that big lens, either!